Cybercalf/2Mode-FlappyBird/README.md

 ### Disclaimer

 The structure of classic Q-Network in this project currently references [xmfbit/DQN-FlappyBird](https://github.com/xmfbit/DQN-FlappyBird), which is based on other contributors' projects.

+I do not own the copyrights to images and audio featured in the game environment, their rights belong to their respective owners.